ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 add filter expression functionality: "Function Extensions".

-A function extension defines a registered name (see {{iana-fnex}}) that can be applied to a sequence of zero or more arguments, resulting in a result.
+A function extension defines a registered name (see {{iana-fnex}}) that can be applied to a sequence of zero or more arguments, producing a result.
-A function-expression stands for ("returns") a nodelist or a value.
-The arguments are filter expressions that are to be interpreted as nodelists or values.
-For each argument and for the result, the function extension defines the "kind" of the item, i.e., whether the item is a value, a nodelist (i.e., containing any number of nodes), or a Singular Nodelist (i.e., containing at most one node).

 ~~~ abnf
 function-name           = function-name-first *function-name-char